Tightwad Hill

+Tightwad Hill is the popular name for Charter Hill, the hill rising to the east of California Memorial Stadium at the University of California, Berkeley in Berkeley, California, U.S.

+History

-Tightwad Hill is the popular name for Charter Hill, the hill rising to the east of California Memorial Stadium at the University of California, Berkeley.
-Tightwad Hill is so named as it affords a free view of the stadium's field, allowing fans of the Golden Bears to see the game free.
+Tightwad Hill is so named as it affords a free view of the stadium's field, allowing fans of the Golden Bears to see the game for free.
 The hill usually has its occupants, even when the stadium sports empty seats.

-Tightwad Hill is part of Charter Hill, the area behind campus that also encompasses the Big "C".
+Tightwad Hill is part of Charter Hill, the area behind campus that also encompasses the Big "C", a large concrete letter "C" in the hillside.

 Tightwad Hill rises steeply about 100 feet above the east rim of the stadium, to a relatively flat area where spectators perch.
 Created when Memorial Stadium was built in 1923, Tightwad Hill was created from the dirt removed during the excavation of lower Strawberry Canyon.
 The first time fans were seen on the hill for Cal games was on November 24, 1923, during the inaugural game at California Memorial Stadium, which Cal won by a final score of 9–0, beating Stanford for the fifth straight year and securing their fourth straight undefeated season.
 Due to the stadium being sold out for the game, fans and students made their way up to the hill that had been created above the east rim of the stadium.

 Since then, U.C.
-Berkeley students, staff, faculty, and the public have enjoyed fall days on the Hill, cheering for the Golden Bears and enjoying the view of the U.C. campus, downtown Berkeley, and the central San Francisco Bay.
+Berkeley students, staff, faculty, and the public have enjoyed fall days on the hill, cheering for the Golden Bears and enjoying the view of the U.C. campus, downtown Berkeley, and the central San Francisco Bay.

 There are and have been many unique features on the hill over the years.
-Some of the those items/areas include or included:
+Some of those items and areas include or included: